liberjul/code_utilities/README.md

 ### [process_chromatograms_eurofins.py](https://github.com/liberjul/code_utilities/blob/main/process_chromatograms_eurofins.py)

 - Script which takes a directory with `-d`/`--dir`, finds all chromatogram files (`.ab1`) and a metadata file ending in `.csv` (see example [here](https://github.com/liberjul/code_utilities/blob/main/example_metadata.csv)) within that directory.
 Auto-trims chromatogram sequences, exports to FASTA files, and the chromatogram and FASTA files have names corresponding to the "Name" column in the CSV.
-"Barcode" and "Name" columns are required in the chromatogram.
+"Barcode" and "Name" columns are required in the CSV.

 Example usage:
 ```